nexxtway/react-rainbow-firebase-auth/README.md

 ## Supporters

-This is an open-source projectOpen maintained by [nexxtway](https://nexxtway.com)
+This is an open-source projectOpen maintained by [Nexxtway Corp.](https://nexxtway.com)